 - Punitive damages

 Most parking facilities are owned by large companies represented by large insurance corporations.
-If you or a loved one is injured at a parking facility, you need to be represented by a skilled personal injury attorney.
+If you or a loved one is injured at a parking facility, you need to be represented by a skilled NY parking lot accident attorney.
 Wingate, Russotti, Shapiro, Moses & Halperin, LLP has over five decades of experience in fighting for the rights of injury victims and their families.

 New York law states that parking facility owners have a duty of care (obligation) to keep their premises "reasonably safe."
 This means that they or their staff needs to conduct regular inspections of the facility and identify and repair dangerous conditions.
 The legal term for this duty is "premises liability," meaning a property's owner is liable if they allow unsafe conditions to exist.

-If you or a family member has been injured while in a parking lot or garage, you may be entitled to compensation for damages.
+If you or a family member has been injured while in a New York parking lot or garage, you may be entitled to compensation for damages.

 According to the National Highway Traffic Safety Administration (NHTSA), over 9,000 pedestrians are injured or killed in parking lots or garages each year.
 The most widely reported accidents happening in parking lots or structures are slip, trip and fall accidents.